s7m0n/dnsupdater/README.md

 # limitations
-uses ipv6 address from local interface only (ipv4 was not in focus and might come later)
+uses ipv6 address from local interface only ipv4 only via igd for now (variations not in focus and might come later)